mitchell360/map-maker/replit.md

   - Eliminates impossible-to-debug mismatch errors when location count ≠ label count
   - Backward compatible: old `chrono/chronoLabels` format still works with console warning
   - Implemented TBD placeholder handling for incomplete data
-  - Updated both `llm-instructions.html` and `llm-instructions.json` with new format
+  - Updated `llm.md` with new format
-- 2025-10-26: Added static LLM instructions files
+- 2025-10-28: **CONSOLIDATED LLM INSTRUCTIONS TO SINGLE FILE**
-  - **Created `llm-instructions.html`** - beautifully formatted HTML page with comprehensive URL construction instructions for LLMs
+  - **Created `llm.md`** - Single source of truth following web standards for LLM instruction documentation
-  - **Created `llm-instructions.json`** - structured JSON version for programmatic access
+  - Replaced separate `llm-instructions.html` and `llm-instructions.json` files (deleted to prevent drift)
-  - Both files are static and work with GitHub Pages hosting
+  - Markdown format is both LLM-friendly and beautifully rendered on GitHub Pages
-  - Instructions include parameter definitions, examples, encoding rules, construction steps, and tips
+  - Updated "?" button to open `llm.md` in new window (`target="_blank"`)
-  - Server prints availability on startup for local development
+  - Single file is easier to maintain and impossible to get out of sync
 - 2025-10-26: Simplified to use default Leaflet tooltip behavior
   - **Removed custom leader line positioning code** - simplified to use Leaflet's built-in tooltip system
   - **Clean, minimal labels** positioned directly above markers using default `bindTooltip()`